-Fate/Extella: The Umbral Star is the sequel to 2010’s excellent PSP JRPG.
-With a name so weird we had to crank out the old dusty Latin dictionary (AKA google) to once and for all crack Type Moon’s cryptic but catchy naming convention.
+Fate/Extella: The Umbral Star is the sequel to 2010’s excellent PSP JRPG, with a name so weird we had to crank out the old dusty Latin dictionary (AKA Google) to once and for all crack Type Moon’s cryptic but catchy naming convention.
 What I got was Fate/Star: The Shadow Star… yep, it still makes no sense.

 Fate/Extella: The Umbral Star takes place after the events of Fate/Extra.
-The Holy Grail War is over and the remaining Servants fight for the territory within virtual world of the Moon Cell.
+The Holy Grail War is over and the remaining Servants fight for the territory within the virtual world of the Moon Cell.
 You soon find out that there are multiple versions of you, each supported by a different Servant.
 The story can be quite complicated at times.
 It expects prior knowledge of the series and throws you headfirst into meaty story segments.
 Thankfully, the game has an imposing encyclopedia noting all the events and terminology from the series’ rich lore.
 There are actually three different campaigns here, one for each of the Servants.
 You have Nero Claudius the saber, Tamamo no Mae the cheeky magician and finally one more mysterious saber who wants to foil everyone’s plans.